 Lodging cancellations are handled directly by your hotel subject to its specific policies.
 Be sure also to advise Renaissance Weekend of cancellation.

 Among America’s finest hotels and the most convenient to enjoy Renaissance, the luxurious Charleston Place Hotel, the Weekend’s principal meeting-place, embodies Southern charm, timeless elegance & holiday festivity.
-Charleston's holiday popularity permits only a very limited number of rooms to be available at preferred "Renaissance Weekend rates" here and at nearby lodging alternatives, as noted on this website.
+Charleston's holiday popularity permits only a very limited number of rooms to be available at preferred "Renaissance Weekend rates" here and at nearby lodging alternatives, as noted on this website's secure Lodging Information page.
 Those participants who wish to take advantage of these significantly discounted room rates must be FULLY registered for Renaissance Weekend and make lodging reservations considerably in advance of the event.

 Old-&-new friends.
 Poinsettias and piazza flower-boxes everywhere.
 Scents of Southern cooking, sea marsh & sweetgrass baskets.
 The music of church bells & concert rehearsals, rustling palmetto fronds & garden-party laughter.
 Quaint shops' after-Christmas retail sales.
-A mammoth miniature-train display beyond childhood dreams.
+A mammoth miniature-train display beyond childhood dreams at Charleston Place.
 The lure of oven-fresh biscuits, shrimp-&-grits, collards & shucked oysters.
 Culture, diversity, memories.

-Come early, stay later to relish the sweater weather and celebrate the city's 350th anniversary.
-Tour revered mansions, their hidden gardens, nearby historic plantations, and Gadsden's Wharf — the exact spot where countless ancestors of African-Americans first set foot in this country.
+Come early, stay later to relish the sweater weather and all Charleston has to offer.
+Tour revered mansions, their hidden gardens, nearby historic plantations, and Gadsden's Wharf — the exact spot where countless ancestors of African-Americans first set foot in this country and now site of the new International African American Museum.
 Browse legendary antique stores.
+Marvel at America's oldest landscaped gardens.
 Stroll or bike Kiawah Island and Sullivan's Island's acclaimed beaches.
 Taste why the award-winning chefs’ Southern delicacies have made this a major “foodie-town."

 Children ages 3-12 years can immerse themselves in hands-on experiments, indoor and outdoor games, nature walks, musical performances, story-telling, arts-&-crafts projects, and presentations by fascinating adult participants who are major authorities in their fields.